Matty Fozard: Widnes Vikings

-On 7 Sep 2021 it was reported that he had signed for Widnes Vikings in the RFL Championship.
+On 7 September 2021, it was reported that he had signed for Widnes in the RFL Championship.

 International

 On 7 October 2014, Fozard was selected by Welsh coach John Kear to play in Wales' 2014 European Cup campaign.
-Fozard made his international début against the French in Albi.
+Fozard made his international début against France in Albi.

-In October 2016, Fozard played for Wales in the 2017 World Cup qualifierswhere he was man of the match against Italy.
+In October 2016, Fozard played for Wales in the 2017 World Cup qualifiers match against Italy.
 He was then also selected as a squad member for the tournament finals.
 He played in all three of their group games against Papua New Guinea, Fiji and Ireland.